-- Customer Satisfaction Score (CSAT), to measure staff, partner, customer satisfaction with the Council's Digital Customer Service Function - Customer Effort Score (CES), to measure the ease of a customer journey/transacting with the Council - Daily Active Users (DAU) & Monthly Active Users (MAU), to measure level of channel shift achieved and retained over short and longer periods - Session Time, to measure the effectiveness of journeys on the platform and ease in transacting - Conversion Rate, to measure the number of visitors to the website that have completed the intended task - Visit Frequency - Social Media Engagement Rate - 2.13 The proposed contract will include clear and proportionate service levels relevant to the area of activity, for example, levels of inbound customer contact activity across the different channels.
-Contractual mechanisms such as a service credits will also form part of the proposed contract to address non-performance. - 2.14 Regular review meetings will be held to support operations and to validate management information provided by the incoming supplier. - 2.15 The proposed contract term is three years with the option to extend by two periods of one year, the potential maximum term being five years with a contract value over that period of ± 10.2 m.
+- Customer Satisfaction Score (CSAT), to measure staff, partner, customer satisfaction with the Council's Digital Customer Service Function - Customer Effort Score (CES), to measure the ease of a customer journey/transacting with the Council - Daily Active Users (DAU) & Monthly Active Users (MAU), to measure level of channel shift achieved and retained over short and longer periods - Session Time, to measure the effectiveness of journeys on the platform and ease in transacting - Conversion Rate, to measure the number of visitors to the website that have completed the intended task - Visit Frequency - Social Media Engagement Rate - 2.14 The proposed contract will include clear and proportionate service levels relevant to the area of activity, for example, levels of inbound customer contact activity across the different channels.
+Contractual mechanisms such as a service credits will also form part of the proposed contract to address non-performance. - 2.15 Regular review meetings will be held to support operations and to validate management information provided by the incoming supplier. - 2.16 The proposed contract term is three years with the option to extend by two periods of one year, providing maximum flexibility to modify or change service provision in line with need, the potential maximum term being five years with a contract value over that period of $\pounds 10.2m$ .